HuMiTriet/Java_project_group_15/tutorial.md

 ## Folder/Directory structure
 - Always have the two folders of src and test.
-	+ Source is where we store all of the java files and test files (more on test files and Junit in second part).
+  + Source is where we store all the java files and test files (more on test files and Junit in second part).
 	+ target store all of our jar files when it finished compiling and is rarely accessed, only when we need the javadoc or the final build.